Mortgage lenders have differing approaches to lending on properties affected by Japanese Knotweed.

 - Carry out a full survey of the property.

-- If Japanese Knotweed is present, we will advise on the minimum works required and obtain three contractor quotes.
+- If Japanese Knotweed is present, we will advise on the minimum works required and obtain three contractors’ quotes, as recommended by TrustmarkTM.

-- If no Japanese Knotweed is present, we will issue a report to this effect for the mortgage lender.
+- If no Japanese Knotweed is present or does not present a risk to the property, we will issue a report to this effect for the mortgage lender.

 If you would like to receive a quote for an independent survey please email email@example.com, detailing the site location and if you have any pictures please feel free to include them.